The NANOGrav 12.5-year Data Set: Bayesian Limits on Gravitational Waves from Individual Supermassive Black Hole Binaries: Methods

 \subsubsection{Pulsar Distance Priors}

 In this work, we adopted a data-driven approach to handle the large uncertainties on pulsar distance measurements, which, in addition to a phase at each pulsar, affect the modeling of the pulsar terms of the CW signal.
 As in previous searches, the pulsar distance was used as a free parameter in the search.
 This allowed us to marginalize over the pulsar distance, and avoid incorrect modeling of the signal at the the location of the pulsar.
+Without such modeling, we would be required to dramatically increase our prior volume to allow the pulsar distances to vary across galactic scales, or, if the incorrect value were assumed, risk losing our chance at detecting the pulsar term of the CW signal.
+This is particularly critical at high GW frequencies, where sources evolve significantly between the Earth and pulsar terms.

 In previous versions of this search \citep[e.g.][]{11yrCW, 3c66b}, the pulsar distance prior was constructed from a Gaussian scaled to the parallax distance and associated uncertainty listed in \citet{dist}; if no distance was listed, a value of $1.0\pm0.2$ kpc was assumed.
 While this assumption is reasonable while placing upper limits (see discussion within \citealt{3c66b}), as the PTA reaches sensitivities where a detection is nearly possible, an improvement was needed.